 2.8 Bylaws changes suggested by Stress Tests

+[Note: Sidley Austin LLP and Adler & Colvin are not reviewing bylaw text at this stage of review.]

-The CCWG Charter calls for stress testing of accountability enhancements in both work stream 1 and 2.
+The CCWG-Accountability Charter calls for stress testing of accountability enhancements in both Work Streams 1 and 2.
 Among deliverables listed in the charter are:

 Identification of contingencies to be considered in the stress tests.